Rhodiola Rosea is Adaptogen that Balances High Cortisol

 Your balls produce this enzyme called 11ßHSD-1 which normally protects your testosterone molecules from the destructive effects of cortisol, but in the times of prolonged stress and chronically elevated cortisol, there’ simply too much of the stress hormone for 11ßHSD-1 to handle.
 Thus most of your testosterone molecules will be destroyed before they even leave the gonads.

 Needless to say, a herb that lowers high cortisol levels (a condition that most of us have due to bad diets and stressful life) is in theory always beneficial for your testosterone production.

-Sadly the testosterone boosting effects of Rhodiola are not that well covered in medical literature.
+Sadly the testosterone boosting effects of Rhodiola are not that well covered in the medical literature.

 But I did find something:

 All-in-all I’d say that it’s very plausible that Rhodiola Rosea would increase testosterone levels.
-After all it does decrease cortisol and it’s filled with phytonutrients linked to increased testosterone levels (apigening, organic acids, alkaloids, quercetin, and terpenoids).
+After all, it does decrease cortisol and it’s filled with phytonutrients linked to increased testosterone levels (apigenin, organic acids, alkaloids, quercetin, and terpenoids).

-If you decide to try Rhodiola, I’d recommend this tincture (affiliate link).
+If you decide to try Rhodiola, I’d recommend this tincture.
 I’ve been using it as a sleep aid for months now and it seems to be working quite well.